Best Health Insurance Options for Pregnant Women

 Coverage for pregnancy and maternity care can vary by state and plan.
 However, under the Affordable Care Act (ACA), all Marketplace plans and most private health insurance plans must cover maternity care and childbirth as essential health benefits.

-It is against the law for an insurance company offering ACA(Affordable Care Act) plans to not offer maternity coverage.
-If your carrier is denying this then chances are you do not have an ACA Plan.
+It is against the law that an insurance company offering ACA(Affordable Care Act) plans does not offer maternity coverage.
+If your carrier is denying this, then chances are you do not have an ACA Plan.

-It is crucial to review your specific plan to understand the scope of coverage and any added benefits.
+Reviewing your specific plan to understand the scope of coverage and any added benefits is crucial.

 Health Care Discount Programs for Maternity Coverage

 Do Not buy a private discount plan.
-This is not health insurance and is not a substitute for maternity insurance coverage.
+This is not health insurance or a substitute for maternity insurance coverage.

 Does Medicare cover pregnancy?